 Do not use CUVITRU if you have a known history of a severe allergic reaction to immune globulin or other blood products.
 If you have such a history, discuss this with your healthcare provider to determine if CUVITRU can be given to you.
 Tell your healthcare provider if you have a condition called selective (or severe) immunoglobulin A (IgA) deficiency.1

 CUVITRU can cause serious side effects.
-If any of the following problems occur after starting CUVITRU, stop the infusion immediately and contact your doctor or call emergency services1:
+If any of the following problems occur after starting CUVITRU, stop the infusion immediately and contact your doctor or call emergency services (911)1:

 The most common side effects with CUVITRU are:

-The Takeda Patient Support Co-Pay Assistance Program may help you save on CUVITRU.*
+If you are enrolled, the Takeda Patient Support Co-Pay Assistance Program can help you save on CUVITRU.*

 The program can cover up to 100% of your out-of-pocket co-pay costs, if you’re eligible.
 To be eligible for this program, you must: